Guide to the Survey of Employment, Payrolls and Hours

 Monthly revision: Towards the end of each month (usually on the last Thursday of the month), SEPH statistics are published for two consecutive months: preliminary estimates for the current month and revised estimates for the previous month.
 Preliminary and revised estimates are released two and three months, respectively, after the reference month.
 For example, July revised estimates and August preliminary estimates are published at the end of October.

-Revisions are necessary to account for any late returns (survey or administrative) or additional data used to correct reporting or processing errors.
+Revisions are necessary to account for any late returns (survey or administrative) or additional information used to correct reporting or processing errors.

-Annual/historical revisions: On an annual basis, up to four additional revision processes are done with the program’s official data release scheduled each year at the end of March:
+Annual/historical revisions: Every year in March, up to four additional revision processes are done with the program's official data release:

-- Revisions for a small number of industries by province or territory to correct reporting or processing errors;
+- Annual revisions for a small number of industries by province or territory to correct reporting or processing errors;

 - Historical revisions are occasionally done to introduce changes related to concepts, new data sources, revised classifications, as well as methodology changes;